How to Meal Plan and Prep Effectively

 • Garlic

-• Kale, spinach or some other dark leafy greens
+• Kale, spinach, or other dark leafy greens

-• Broccoli, Brussels sprouts or some other cruciferous vegetable
+• Broccoli, Brussels sprouts, or another cruciferous vegetable

 • Salt-free seasonings

 After making a grocery list, consider how or when to shop.
-Because of the pandemic, I have opted to do a lot more online shopping and pick-up orders, which simplifies the grocery process.
+Because of the pandemic, I now do a lot more online shopping and pick-up orders, which simplifies the grocery process.

 In my weekly What to Eat This Week column, I usually have at least one soup or stew recipe, which is a great way to utilize vegetables you’re not sure how to cook.
 Roasting vegetables to go with chicken is also another easy meal that requires little planning ahead and can work to use anything you have on hand.

 Tip: This summer I started using Misfits Market, an online produce delivery service that delivers a random selection of vegetables and fruit each week.
-There are several similar services, but just remember that none of them are exclusively Paleo – you need to still pick your foods.
-You can also look into local farm CSA boxes to be more intentional about eating plenty of fresh produce while saving time and money.
+There are several similar services, but just remember that none of them are exclusively Paleo—you need to still pick your foods.
+You can also look into local CSA boxes to be more intentional about eating plenty of fresh produce while saving time and money.

 When you have everything you need, try to prep as much as you can, instead of just prepping for a single meal.
 This saves time and makes sure that you use up produce before it spoils.

 When you get home with groceries, transfer extra meat to the freezer to cook in the Instant Pot later (if you have one).
-Leave some meat in the fridge to cook later today (more about that in a bit!).
+Leave some meat in the fridge to cook within the next couple days.

 Don’t pre-wash any veggies unless you’re about to chop, dice, or cook with them right away.
 If I know I’ll be using vegetables in the next 24-36 hours, I will go ahead and prep them, such as: